advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

 # Introduction

 * Property based testing in general
-* How to apply property based testing to stateful programs
+* How to apply property based testing to stateful and concurrent programs
 * Running example, simple CRUD web application
     - Familiar type of program
-    - Obviously stateful
+    - Obviously stateful and concurrent
     - Non-obvious property?
 * Using the
   [`quickcheck-state-machine`](https://github.com/advancedtelematic/quickcheck-state-machine)
-  library
+  library, but the principes are general

 ---